- Studying Law at Yale

 I am particularly proud of the progress this school has made in the wake of the diversity report issued in 2016.
 The law school implemented thirty of the sixty recommendations before the report was even released.
 In the immediate wake of that report, our faculty admitted the five most diverse classes in its history.
-The 2020-2021 first-year class contains 52% students of color and 48% women.
+The Class of 2023 contains 51% students of color and 49% women.
 Notably, 24% of these students are the first in their families to attend graduate or professional school, and 11% are the first in their families to graduate from college.
 We have more than doubled the number of African-American faculty on the nonclinical side.
 The majority of our clinical faculty are now women and clinicians of color.
 We have created positions to support diversity efforts in our Dean of Students Office, our Admissions Office, and our Office of Alumni Affairs.
 There is now a standing committee of associate and assistant deans to address diversity issues going forward.
 For the first time in our history, our admissions application invites first-generation professionals to tell us not just how far they have gone, but how far they have come.
 And our walls boast not just portraits of illustrious alumni from our past, but photographs of the extraordinarily diverse and accomplished alumni from our present.
 There is more work to be done, to be sure, but this community stands ready to do it.

 Heather Gerken, Dean and Sol & Lillian Goldman Professor of Law